 Pokémon Emerald (GBA) – 2005

-Pokémon Emerald arrived two years after Ruby and Sapphire and introduced the Battle Frontier, a post-game area where players could battle other powerful trainers in exchange for “Battle Points,” currency used to purchase special in-game rewards.
+Pokémon Emerald arrived two years after Ruby and Sapphire were introduced the Battle Frontier, a post-game area where players could battle other powerful trainers in exchange for “Battle Points,” currency used to purchase exclusive in-game rewards.

 Pokémon Diamond and Pearl (DS) – 2007

-Pokémon Diamond and Pearl added 107 new Pokémon and feature the most legendaries of any generation, including Arceus, a Pokémon attributed with creating the universe in Pokémon lore.
+Pokémon Diamond and Pearl added 107 new Pokémon and featured the most legendaries of any generation, including Arceus, a Pokémon attributed with creating the universe in Pokémon lore.

 Pokémon Platinum (DS) – 2009

 Pokémon Platinum had players return to the Sinnoh region, although this time, they would encounter an alternate dimension where the legendary Pokémon Giratina could be found.